|Type||Master, full degree studies|

 A motivation letter must be added to your application.

-The objective of the Astronomy master’s training is to provide a comprehensive knowledge of astronomy including related interdisciplinary areas.
+The objective of the Astronomy Master’s Degree Program is to provide a comprehensive knowledge of astronomy including related interdisciplinary areas.
 Students will also acquire competencies in the wider field of scientific research, in the use of technical language, in team work and in the communication of scientific results, they will also develop an ability to resolve novel or unusual problems arising in a multidisciplinary context.
-On the basis of the competencies acquired they will be prepared for doctoral studies.
+The objective of the Astronomy MSc programme is the formation of fully trained astronomers and astrophysicists capable of supervised observational and theoretical research in astronomy and related fields.

 Type of entrance exam: